30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Built in the neoclassical style, it’s the first Roman Catholic cathedral constructed in the United States and among the first religious buildings constructed in the country.

-It was built between 1806-1821 and restored in November 2006 by the father of American architecture, Benjamin Henry Latrobe.
+It was built between 1806 and 1821 and later restored in November 2006 by the father of American architecture, Benjamin Henry Latrobe.
 The shrine is a top tourist destination, attracting 100,000 people every year.

 The Basilica always hosts significant events and high-profile guests.
 Free daily tours are provided.